 NSBRI may, in certain cases, elect to fund only a portion of a proposed effort.
 In this case, the applicant will be given the opportunity to accept or decline such partial funding.
-The initial selection will be announced no earlier than April 2014.
+The initial selection will be announced no earlier than April 2015.
 Once an award is made, NSBRI may elect to fund collaborating institutions participating in a given project directly.
 Budgets will then be required from each participating institution.

-It is anticipated that NSBRI grants issued in response to this NRA will begin no earlier than May 2014.
+It is anticipated that NSBRI grants issued in response to this NRA will begin no earlier than May 2015.
 It is also expected that these grants will end by 30 May 2017.
-NSBRI will not provide any no-cost extensions for these grants.
+No extensions for these grants will be provided.